 To this day Montessori schools and early childhood education centres and facilities are very popular for their child-centered approach to learning.

 Cool Things About Montessori

-- In 2020 it will be 150 years since the birth of Maria Montessori
+In 2020 it was 150 years since the birth of Maria Montessori

 The effect Maria Montessori has had on and continues to have on ECE programs and schools throughout Canada and across the globe is unprecedented and growing in popularity.
 And although Montessori died in May 6th, 1952 she left behind a legacy so great in the field and study of ECE that the Montessori name has not only become a household name in the field of ECE, but a symbol by which many people associate good quality early childhood education.

 Without question, the legacy of Dr. Maria Montessori has had a lasting impact on the field of Early Childhood Education.
 Maria’s philosophy of education stresses the importance of hands-on learning, respect for the individual child and the capabilities of young children.
 These ideas are now widely used in Early Childhood settings all over the world.
 Maria Montessori was truly a pioneer in her field, and her legacy continues to influence educators today.